web-platform-tests/rfcs/rfcs/testdriver_bidi.md

 ###### Events

 The exposed events API in `test_driver` provides the following methods for each event:
 * `test_driver.bidi.{module}.{event}.subscribe(): Promise<void>`.
 The async method subscribes to the given WebDriver BiDi event, but does not add event listeners yet.
-* `test_driver.bidi.{module}.{event}.unsubscribe(): Promise<void>`.
-The async method unsubscribes from the given WebDriver BiDi event.
+The unsubscription is done by the wptrunner after each test.
 * `test_driver.bidi.{module}.{event}.on(handler: (event)=>void): ()=>void`.
 The method makes the handler be called each time the event emitted.
 The callback argument is the event params.
 It returns a handle for removing this listener.
 * (optional) `test_driver.bidi.{module}.{event}.once(): Promise<event>`.
 Creates a listener and returns a promise, which will be resolved after the required event is emitted for the first time.
 Removes the listener after the first event.
 This method is not required, but allows easier writing of some tests (e.g. it is used in the example above).
 It can be easily implemented via the `on` method.
-Note: this wrapper does not unsubscribe from the event.

 ###### Alternatives